Similar Deals Today

-The newest Acer Predator Helios 300 PH315-53-71VG is, in all respects, a great gaming laptop.
+The newest Acer Predator Helios 300 PH315-53-71VG is, in all respects, is one of the best gaming laptops you can buy.
 With that, there are a few rough edges about the device that are quite obvious and some too important to ignore, and there are a couple of corners cut as well.
 But, as with all budget gaming laptops, a few compromises are expected, for as long as they don’t compromise performance.
 If you want the best of the best, after all, you might have to spend more for the best.

 That said, we are impressed with the PH315-53-71VG’s performance at this price range.
 This is a capable machine for a midrange gaming laptop.
 It can handle most demanding games at medium to high settings.
 Its 240Hz refresh, is surely better than the 144Hz you find on most gaming laptops of its kind.
 It has a crisp, 1080p display with true-to-life colors for an immersive viewing experience.